graup/manyideas/README.md

 - webapp: Vue.js-based mobile web application
 - website: Simple landing page with link to the actual webapp.

+## Roadmap

+I'm currently working on improving the code for easier reuse by others.
+This includes:

+- Refactoring of the pilot-study Flask code to be usable by other surveys
+- Refactoring the context specific contents so that the app can be redeployed easily in other contexts
+- Improving documentation

 ## Local setup

 (Instructions are being updated)